How To Spot A Fake 1952 Topps Mickey Mantle Card

 Type One – Missing Bat Marks, Intentional Aging

-Here’s one example of a fake holder and flip that were discovered by the folks at Net54.
-The card holder and cert number was copied from a real PSA graded Mantle card.
+Here’s one example of a fake holder-and-flip discovered by the folks at Net54.
+The card holder and cert number were copied from a real PSA graded Mantle card.

-Here’s the real one as graded by PSA that they were copying.
-You can see the differences in the card, notably the real card has a white print defect on the top right middle of the card.
+Here’s the real one, as graded by PSA, that they were copying.
+You can see the differences in the card, notably that the real card has a white print defect in the top-right middle.

 Watch Out For Fake Miscut Mantles